SuperOffice/SDK-Doc/Web.Application/What's New/What's New.md

 SortOrder="2"
 />

-What is new in the SuperOffice Dynamic Client Foundation (DCF):
+What is new in the SuperOffice Dynamic Client Foundation (DCF) and SuperOffice Web Application:

 1. autolist